The Edovo Edge: Research-backed methods for real results

 The Science of Flow: How Cognitive Event Flow Keeps Learners Engaged, One Screen at a Time "Wait… what just happened?"
 You’ve seen it, or maybe you’ve done it.
 You click through a course and suddenly feel like you’re playing cognitive hopscotch.
 One ...

-Words that build trust: a guide to using inclusive language on Edovo
+Words that build trust: A guide to using inclusive language on Edovo

 Make it measurable: using Bloom’s Taxonomy to write better objectives